JustTrott/MediPedia-server/README.md

 # MediPedia Server

-A FastAPI backend application for medicine reviews with OpenFDA and Cohere AI integration.
+A FastAPI backend application for medicine reviews with OpenFDA and Gemini AI integration.

-The deployment is accessible at https://medipedia-server.onrender.com/

-NOTICE: The deployment spins down after 10 minutes of inactivity, so it may take a while to wake up. (up to 50 seconds).
-Please be patient when trying out our API/Main server deployment.

 ## Features

 -   Medicine information from OpenFDA API
--   User reviews with sentiment analysis using Cohere AI
+-   User reviews with sentiment analysis using Gemini AI
 -   RESTful API endpoints for users, medicines, and reviews
 -   SQLite database with Peewee ORM